makrai/notes/szabolcsi97-scope.md

 ## 8.1 Grab a witness and predicate distributively

+* sharp intuitive difference between Hungarian sentences that have HDistP or PredOp filled, even when there is no truth conditional difference.
+* DPs that occur in both positions are especially instructive in this regard.
+  (58) Tegnap sok diákunk meg-betegedett.
+HDistP
+  (59) Tegnap sok diákunk betegedett meg.
+PredOp
+* due to the possessive construction, they are both "presuppositional" and
+* the `many' phrases are interpretable as proportional in both cases.
+If this is
+* no standardly known reason for the sentences in (58) and (59) to be perceived as not meaning the same.
+But that is the perception no native speaker would be tempted to say otherwise, even though they might not be able to explicate the difference.
+This is something to account for.
+* My account is that
+  * in (58) we take a set of students and claim that each of them fell ill.
+In
+  * (59), we take those who fell ill, and count our students among them.
+* The semantic analysis of HDistP that I am advocating is a generalization of Ben-Shalom's (1993) proposal for inverse scope and Chierchia's (1993) proposal for pair-list readings, which is
+  * based on Groenendijk and Stokhof's (1984).
+As was reviewed above,
+* Ben-Shalom assumes that inverse scope is effected by a binary quantier whose working can be illustrated as follows: (60) a.
+Three referees read every/two
+  * `A` is a witness set of the quantier every/two abstract(s)
+* Chierchia assumes that pair-list readings are effected by a binary quantier
+* in both cases the quantier that takes inverse scope or induces a pair-list
+  * contribute a set to the interpretation of the sentence, associated with a separate distributive operation "every x 2 A ."
+  * These authors assume that this behavior of the quantier is "unusual:" it
+  * I am assuming that offering up a witness to distributive predication is how quantiers in HDistP always operate.
+* English example: _Every referee read three abstracts_, on its direct S > O reading is also calculated in the manner of (62b), rather than (62c)
+  * `A` is a (=the) witness set of the quantier every referee c.
+* "every" in (62b) stands for the distributive operator and in (62c) for the actual determiner.
+Thus the following
+* Hungarian example makes the contrast more transparent, perhaps:
+  (63) a.
+Több, mint hat fiú el-ment.
+HDistP

 ## 8.2 The increasingness constraint

+* Both HRefP and HDistP accommodate only increasing quantiers.
+  * All decreasing and non-monotonic quantiers are conned to PredOp.
+* explanation.
+What kind of an explanation shall it be?
+  * Recall the heuristic formulated in (9) and used in various chapters of this
+    * (65) What range of quantiers actually participates in a given process is suggestive of exactly what that process consists in.
+* DPs in both HRefP and HDistP are interpreted in a way that is only available to increasing quantiers.
+My analysis above has exactly this property.
+DPs in
+  * put up a witness as a logical subject of predication, and this is possible
+  * (66) If Det is increasing, but not if it is decreasing or non-monotonic, det(N)(P) = \exists A, A a witness of det (N) \forall x \in A Px
+* The left hand side is the standard (GC theoretic, or "tripartite") specication of the truth conditions
+  * The right hand side is the analysis I am proposing.
+(66) says that
+  * the proposed analysis yields the correct truth conditions if and only if the quantier is increasing
+* the standard GQ theoretic or "tripartite" analysis of the inhabitants of HDistP would yield logically correct results for all quantiers.

 ## 8.3 Witnesses and minimal witnesses

+* Recall from (38) and (40) that referents in
+  * (H)RefP are claimed to be based on minimal witnesses, but referents in (H)DistP on plain, not necessarily minimal, witnesses
+* This choice has to do with two factors: collective readings and anaphora.
+28
+* (H)RefP
+  * (43a), 'Two boys lifted up the table.'
+  * A witness set of [[two boys]] is a set that contains >=2 boys and 0 non-boys
+  * But if the table was lifted up by a collective of four boys, then (43a) is not true.
+  * Similarly, 'John or Bill lifted up the table,'
+    * a witness set of [[John or Bill]] would be {j, b} but the sentence would
+    * false in a situation where the collective comprising both John and Bill did the lifting
+  * for collective readings we need plural individuals based on minimal
+    witnesses: just two boys in the 1st case, just John or just Bill in the 2nd
+* When the same DPs participate in distributive readings, the choice between minimal and non-minimal witnesses does not make a truth-conditional diff, because the quantiers in (H)RefP are all monotonically increasing: 'there is a
+  * But anaphora facts conrm that the referent introduced by two boys is one with just two boys.
+(67) Two boys came in.
+They were tired.
+  * While the first sentence is compatible with four boys coming in, the pronoun in the second appears to refer to just those two boys that we singled out.
+  * i.e. referents introduced in (H)RefP are plural individuals based on minimal witnesses of the quantier, irrespective of whether they are subjects of distributive or collective predication.
+* in HDistP.
+Here the anaphora facts alone are decisive.
+  * Quantiers in HDistP are always subjects of distributive predication and they are all monotonically increasing.
+Hence it makes no truth-conditional difference whether we operate with minimal or non-minimal witnesses.
+But consider anaphora.
+The critical example is (54a)
+* (54)a.
+Több, mint hat diákunk félreértette a kérdést.
+         Lehet, hogy még másokat is találsz.
+  * Recall: mások: students who fall outside a particular set.
+Now, a minimal witness of more than six students ] has exactly seven students.
+The question is, are we forced to construe the first sentence to be about exactly seven students?
+No. This discourse is just as fine if the actual number of the
+  * the referent introduced in HDistP must be any witness, not a minimal witness, of the quantier.

 ## 8.4 Essential quantication, again